How to Get Rid of Cicada Killer Wasps

 - Bleach: This chemical could kill the females but their eggs will probably hatch the next year

-- Boric Acid: This stuff is gold in my opinion.
+- This stuff is gold in my opinion.
 You can buy a bottle of liquid boric acid from drug store or even some Walmarts for under $30.
-Plus I have ebay links where you can get some boric acid for discounted prices.
 When dumped down the holes, this is the only method that kills the eggs, as well as the female.
 So that means no returning wasps the next year.
 This is the only product that has been known to eliminate the eggs in order to prevent them from returning the next year.
+Boric Acid:

 After you have sprayed the holes full of hornet killer/gasoline/boric acid etc, watch for a couple of days to see if there is anymore activity or any dead wasps on the ground near the holes you sprayed.
 If you detect dead wasps near the hole but still see a couple flying around, there is chance you missed a den somewhere.
 If this is the case, then you will need to search for other holes and repeat.